 Important road signs for cyclists

 There are a lot of road signs.
 If you want to get your car license, you need to know them all.
 Cyclists don't have to follow all the car traffic signs.
-There are special bicycle traffic signs that cyclists need to follow.
+However, there are bicycle traffic signs that cyclists need to follow.
 These are the most important road signs in the Netherlands for cyclists:

 Rules for bicycle lighting

-- White or yellow light at the front and a red light at the back.
+- A white or yellow light at the front and a red light at the back.

-- A red reflector (not a triangle) on the back of your bike.
+- A red reflector (not a triangle) at the back of your bike.

 - White or yellow reflectors on the wheels or tires of your bike.
-Note: spoke reflectors are not allowed.
+Spoke reflectors are not allowed.

 - Yellow reflectors on your pedals.

 Do you want to attach lights to your clothing?
 Then you can only attach them to the upper part of your body.
-Attaching lights to your head, arms, or legs is forbidden.
+Attaching lights to your head, arms, or legs is not sufficient.

 Fines for cyclists

 You can be fined if you don't follow the rules as a cyclist.
-Bicycle fines are expensive because they ensure the safety of traffic and other road users.
+Bicycle fines are expensive because they ensure the traffic's safety and other road users.
 We give you a handy overview of the most common cyclist fines that apply from March 1, 2024 (without €9 administrative costs).

 - No reflectors on your pedals: €45.